sidgarimella/conveyor/README.md

 `pip install jupyter-conveyor`

-Currently, Conveyor is only compatible with Python 3.5+.
+Currently, Conveyor has only been tested with Python 3.5+, but should function with any Python 3+/

 #### Documentation